Mosca42/WorldProtector/README.md

 To add a flag use the command ```/wp flag add <region> <flag>```.
 To remove a flag from a region use ```/wp flag remove <region> <flag>. ```

+To add or remove multiple flags at once just separate them with a space between them.

 You are also able to add or remove all flags by using the special flag 'all': ```/wp flag <add|remove> <region> all```

 <details>